 Some young people who are thinking about suicide let people close to them know that they are in pain and are open about needing help.
 Others hide their feelings from family and friends.
-If you are wondering if your child is suicidal, experts say that asking him is the best way to find out.
+If you are wondering if your child is suicidal, experts say that asking them is the best way to find out.

-Parents sometimes worry that asking about suicide may make it more likely, but that actually isn’t the case, and asking is very important.
+Parents sometimes worry that asking about suicide may make it more likely, but that isn’t the case, and asking is very important.
 For children who have a hard time admitting they need help, it sends the message that a parent cares very much about them, and that struggling and asking for help is okay.
 That conversation can be lifesaving.

 While asking is the best way to find out, there are also some warning signs to watch out for if you are worried about suicide, including the following:

 - Problems eating or sleeping